Janae Van Panahon: Architect

-German Ambassador Stefan Krawielicki visited Lynfield College on the 17th of November 2020 to officially present the PASCH plaque to our school.
+German Ambassador Stefan Krawielicki visited Lynfield College on Thursday 17 of November 2020 to officially present the PASCH plaque to our school.
 The ceremony took place in the Performing Arts Centre commencing at 11:15 am.

 Lynfield College became part of the worldwide network of PASCH schools in October 2018.
 PASCH stands for the ‘Schools: Partners for the Future’ initiative.
 The aim of PASCH is to create and strengthen a global network of some 1,800 schools that place a high value on German, have special links to Germany and are dedicated to offering their students the best possible education.